 1. The Maldives

-The Maldives When you open a travel magazine, the bungalows sitting over the open blue water are mostly taken from the islands of Maldives.
-It is the smallest Asian country in population and land area.
-The islands of Maldives also happened to be the world’s lowest nation; 80% of the islands is 1 meter above sea level.
-Within 100 years the Maldives will become uninhabitable because they will be underwater.
-The crystal blue water beckons you to put it on your list of the places to visit before they’re gone!
+When you flip through a travel magazine, the iconic overwater bungalows sitting above crystal blue waters are almost always from the Maldives.
+It is the smallest Asian country in both population and land area, and it also happens to be the world’s lowest nation.
+Astonishingly, 80% of its islands sit just one meter above sea level.
+Current estimates suggest that within 100 years, the Maldives could become uninhabitable as rising tides threaten to submerge the nation completely, facing a challenge similar to Venice.
+The inviting crystal water beckons you to prioritize it on your travel bucket list before it's too late!

 2. The Great Barrier Reef